 Statement on Standards for Attestation Engagements (SSAE) 16 is an auditing standard for service organizations, superseding SAS 70, which IDrive previously maintained.
 IDrive has completed the necessary audits and can provide supporting documentation to demonstrate that it meets the standards defined by SSAE 16.

 SSAE 16 reporting can help service organizations comply with several regulations such as Sarbanes Oxley's (section 404) to show effective internal controls covering financial reporting.
-IDrive can also assist companies within the medical, accounting and legal professions to comply with regulatory standards including the Health Insurance Portability and Accountability Act (HIPAA), Gramm-Leach-Bliley (GLBA), Securities and Exchange Commission (SEC), and National Association of Securities Dealers (NASD).
+IDrive can also assist companies within the medical, accounting and legal professions to comply with regulatory standards including the Health Insurance Portability and Accountability Act (HIPAA), Gramm-Leach-Bliley (GLBA), Securities and Exchange Commission (SEC), and Financial Industry Regulatory Authority (FINRA).

 More information on how IDrive assists its customers comply with different regulatory standards can be found on IDrive's Compliance Page.

 IDrive addresses data security and privacy concerns by employing a robust security model that includes encrypted data transmission and storage, restricted physical access, and password protection safeguards among its several layers of security measures used to protect customer data.

 EU-US Privacy Shield